h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_automl.rst

             val sparkDF = rawSparkDF.withColumn("CAPSULE", $"CAPSULE" cast "string") val Array(trainingDF, testingDF) = sparkDF.randomSplit(Array(0.8, 0.2))

-        Create a H2OAutoML instance and configure it according your use case via provided setters.
-If feature columns are not specified explicitly, all columns excluding label, fold, weight and ignored columns are considered as features.
+        Create an H2OAutoML instance and configure it according to your use case via provided setters.
+If feature columns are not specified explicitly, all columns excluding label, fold, weight, and ignored columns are considered as features.

         .. code:: scala